test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

   **will be deleted** at the beginning of the documentation build process!
 Make sure that you do not have any files inside this folder opened when you start the process.

-  Further details are explained within the json file itself.
+  **Further details are explained within the json file itself.**

-Now all required input and output parameter are known.
-After the execution of ``genpackagedoc.py`` the resulting PDF document can be found under the specified name within the specified output folder.
+After the execution of ``genpackagedoc.py`` the resulting PDF document can be found under the specified name within the specified output folder (``"OUTPUT"``).
+This folder also contains all temporary files generated during the documentation build process.

+Because the output folder is a temporary one, the PDF document is copied to the folder containing the package sources and therefore is included in the package installation.
+This is defined in the ``GenPackageDoc`` configuration, section ``"PDFDEST"``.

+After the installation is finished, the output folder can be deleted.

+//

 PDF document structure
 ======================